Adobe FrameMaker: But I Don’t Want a Plain Round Bullet

 by Barb Binder, Adobe Certified Instructor on FrameMaker

-Bullets live in the Numbering Properties of the Paragraph Designer.
+In FrameMaker, bullets are defined in the Numbering Properties of the Paragraph Designer.
 If you are willing to use a plain, round bullet • you are in luck!
 It’s the very first option shown:

 Just select the bullet symbol and the tab character as shown above, set your hanging indent in Basic Properties and you are good to go.
 But what if you don’t want a plain, round bullet?
 Not hard, but not intuitive for a new FrameMaker user, either.